sbryfcz/harmony-card/README.md

 3. Card Level volume_entity
 4. Card Level volume_device

+If your `volume_entity` uses a scale other than 0 (min) - 100 (max), then you can set `volume_scale_multiplier` to convert from the 0-1 scale of Home Assistant to match the numbers displayed on your receiver.
+For example, if your receiver goes from 0 - 60, then a multiplier of `0.6` will ensure the volume slider value matches the receiver.

 #### Devices
 Devices to be used for buttons follow the following order of precedence:
 1. Activity-button level device